Imbruvica (Ibrutinib)

 Used For

-blood cancers including Mantle Cell Lymphoma, Chronic Lymphocytic Leukaemia, and Waldenström’s macroglobulinemia
+treating blood cancers such as Mantle Cell Lymphoma, Chronic Lymphocytic Leukaemia, and Waldenström's macroglobulinemia

 How Taken